thorlrsn/DL-project/README.md

 ## General Information

 - The final results are contained in a jupyter notebook in the Final version folder (final_script.ipynb)
-- All the other folders contains the different independent parts developed during this project, the ones used for the final version aswell as the ones who had potential to be used.
+- All the other folders contains the different independent parts developed during this project, the ones used for the final version as well as the ones who had potential to be used.
 - General structure:
     - Goal detection
     - Player detection